This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 This makes your wash day routine much easier since detangling is usually a time-consuming process.

-If you have a tight budget, you will dread having to go to the drug store or supermarket to buy new shampoo.
+If you have a tight budget, you will dread having to go to the drugstore to buy new shampoo.

 One significant advantage of using water only to wash your hair is that it saves you money.

-Using water only to wash your hair cost-effective.
+Using water only to wash your hair is cost-effective.

 Having a hair cleansing regime that saves you money is good news, and everyone would like to have that.